Ulakhan-Chistay Range: Geography

 The Ulakhan-Chistay Range is the highest subrange of the Chersky Range system.
 It displays a clear Alpine relief and extends from NW to SE for about 250 km south of the Moma Range.
 It is parallel to the latter and separated from it by a wide intermontane basin, where the Ulakhan-Chistay River and the Moma River flow from the southeast and join the Indigirka.
-From the southwest the range is bound by the Erikit River, a left tributary of the Moma, and the Nera Plateau, beyond which rises the Tas-Kystabyt, also known as (Sarychev Range).
+From the southwest, the range is bound by the Erikit River, a left tributary of the Moma, and the Nera Plateau, beyond which rises the Tas-Kystabyt, also known as (the Sarychev Range).

 The highest point of the Ulakhan-Chistay Range is 3003 m high Mount Pobeda.
 It is the highest mountain of the Chersky Range and also the highest of Yakutia.
 In the range there are glaciers with a total area of about 100 sqkm.